zachramsey/enhanced-radio-comm/docs/reports/biweekly_report_1.md

 We are also limited by available hardware to begin prototyping.
 The esp32 we have does not support ethernet without an external controller, and we do not have an alternative yet.

 ## 4. If behind schedule, provide a plan to address it
+We plan to carve out additional meeting times for the team, and to make plans going in to the meeting what we plan to work on.
+Additionally, we plan to discuss next steps at the end of each meeting so everyone is aware what the others in the team are working on.

 ## 5. Describe the steps for the next two weeks (what each person will be working on each week)